netobserv/network-observability-operator/README.md

 If the OpenShift Console is detected in the cluster, a console plugin is deployed when a `FlowCollector` is installed.
 It adds new pages and tabs to the console:

-#### Overview dashboard
+#### Overview metrics

-This dashboard shows overall, aggregated metrics on the cluster network.
+Charts on this page show overall, aggregated metrics on the cluster network.
 The stats can be refined with comprehensive filtering and display options.
 Different levels of aggregations are available: per node, per namespace, per owner or per pod/service).
 For instance, it allows to identify biggest talkers in different contexts: top X inter-namespace flows, or top X pod-to-pod flows within a namespace, etc.

 The watched time interval can be adjusted, as well as the refresh frequency, hence you can get an almost live view on the cluster traffic.
 This also applies to the other pages described below.